AndyDoering/Retro-2023/Part-1.md

 1. Once all the required components are removed, the install of the kit was fairly easy.
 I had never secured PCB components without some sort of board-to-board interconnects or diode legs, so that was a bit of a challenge.
 I had to wind up reflowing the connections on the pads to guarantee a steady stable connection, but as I said earlier being clean and detail oriented really helped.
     - TIP 1: I would have added stem posts clipped from LEDs as through hole legs before trying to flow solder through from the main PCB to the USB-C charger daughterboard.
     - TIP 2: Tinning the pads and wire ends prior to reheating them to connect them really helped keep the process clean and precise as well
-    - TIP 3: The instructions say to test the board prior to installing it, and you should absolutley do that.
+    - TIP 3: The instructions say to test the board prior to installing it, and you should absoluteley do that.
 Just making another point to call that out here.

 1. After checking all my solder joints, I also installed the new speaker, which connects by two pads in the same spot as the original ones.
     - This speaker specifically contributes: